melange-re/melange-re.github.io/docs/learn.md

 Melange arrays compile to JavaScript arrays.
 But note that unlike JavaScript arrays, all the values in a Melange array need to have the same type.

-Another difference is that OCaml arrays are fix-sized, but on Melange side this constraint is relaxed.
+Another difference is that OCaml arrays are fixed-sized, but on Melange side this constraint is relaxed.
 You can change an array’s length using functions like `Js.Array.push`, available in the bindings to the JavaScript APIs in [`Js.Array`](todo-fix-me.md).

 Melange standard library also has a module to work with arrays, available in